 Voting at State general elections, by-elections and referenda is compulsory.

-If you did not vote at the 2013 State election you may receive a notice in the mail seeking an explanation of your apparent failure to vote.
-Please complete the back of the form and return it in the envelope provided.
+If you did not vote at a State election or referendum you may receive a notice in the mail seeking an explanation of your apparent failure to vote.
+Please complete the form and return it in the envelope provided.

 Electors who fail to vote at a State election and do not provide a valid and sufficient reason for such failure, will be fined.